sparkflows/sparkflows-docs/docs/operations/scalability.rst

 * Development environment in which many users are logging in and creating and executing workflows and pipelines.
 * QA environment in which the QA is testing out the various projects.
 Not much workflow editing is happening in this environment.
 * Production environment in which the scheduled jobs are executing.
 They could also be getting triggers by external programs or events.
 Not much workflow editing is happening in this environment.
-However, many jobs are getting execution on an hourly basis.
+However, many jobs are getting executed on an hourly basis.

 Each development instance of Fire Insights can handle 200-500 users, assuming 30+ GB of RAM and 10+ vCPU cores for the machine.
 As the number of users increase, the size of the machine can be increased or more machines added.